-AMC’s critically acclaimed anthology series The Terror has revealed new cast announcements for its second season, which include a starring role for Star Trek legend George Takei.
+AMC’s critically acclaimed anthology series The Terror is returning to AMC for a second series with a brand new cast, which includes a starring role for Star Trek legend George Takei.

-The renowned actor, author and activist will star in the series and also work as a consultant on the show.
+The renowned actor, author and activist also worked as a consultant on the show to ensure historical accuracy.

-The Terror season 2 is set during the Japanese American internment during World War II.
+The Terror: Infamy is set during the Japanese American internment during World War II - something which Takei had first-hand experience of as a child.

-The 10 episodes follow the story of “an uncanny spectre that menaces a Japanese American community from its home in Southern California to the internment camps to the war in the Pacific.
+The 10 episodes follow the story of an uncanny spectre that menaces a Japanese American community from its home in Southern California to the internment camps of the war in the Pacific.

 Josef Kubota Wladyka (“Narcos”) will direct the first two episodes.